-Crack the eggs into mixing bowl and add the coconut sugar.
+Crack the eggs into a medium mixing bowl and add the coconut sugar.
 Whisk for about 2 minutes, until frothy.
 Whisk in the flour and the salt.
-Finally add the marmalade and whisk until the mixture is smooth.
+Finally add the marmalade and beat until the preserve is incorporated.

 In another smaller mixing bowl, combine the cocoa powder with the boiling water.
 Whisk until smooth with no lumps.
 Pour in the melted coconut oil, followed by the bourbon.
 Stir to combine.